tschoffelen/tschoffelen/content/building-a-plugin-system-for-a-react-app.md

 That's all that's needed to generate a Tailwind CSS file based on the classes used in files in the current working directory.

-In our production version, we do a bit more to remove Tailwind's default CSS reset styles (the ['preflight styles'](https://tailwindcss.com/docs/preflight#disabling-preflight)) to ensure the bundle is as small as possible, and doesn't override any of our custom theme in the main app.
+In our production version, we do a bit more to remove Tailwind's default CSS reset styles (the ['preflight styles'](https://tailwindcss.com/docs/preflight#disabling-preflight)) to ensure the bundle is as small as possible, and so that it doesn't override any of our custom theme in the main app.

 ## Conclusion